Subscribe Now: 1 Full Year for Only $6.95!

 The Lost Continent has one counter-service restaurant and one sit-down restaurant.

-- "Doc" Sugrue's Desert Kebab House (Counter Service)
+- "Doc" Sugrue's Desert Kebab House (Quick Service)

 - Mythos Restaurant (Table Service)